 4. Roll Press and Steel Stamp – Both processes utilize steel stamps and brute force to displace the base material and leave a permanent, human-readable mark on a part.
 A rolling action can be used for multi-character marks if the single stroke marking force is too high.
 Most often this system is used for larger, metal parts or bar stock that require a long-lasting mark and a short marking cycle time.
 Since changing the stamps in the holder is a manual process, this industrial marking solution is often used for batch runs and is not suitable for parts requiring serialization.
 While relatively fast and inexpensive, this system is limited to parts that can withstand the higher pressing force of the marking process without damage.

 5. Hot Stamp – Similar to steel stamp marking, this part identification system involves tooling that is heated to a temperature above the melting point of the base material.
 Typically used on injection-molded thermoplastic parts, the material melts where the characters come in contact with the surface.
-This processes minimizes the force required to displace material; however, the melting material usually creates smoke as it burns, requiring additional equipment to contain and remove the potentially toxic fumes.
+This process minimizes the force required to displace material; however, the melting material usually creates smoke as it burns, requiring additional equipment to contain and remove the potentially toxic fumes.

 6. Rotary Engraving and Scribing– Both of these systems utilize multi-axis motion to “carve” a mark on the product.
 A single point tool, rotating in the case of the rotary engraving machine, removes or displaces the base material creating a permanent mark on the part.
 This method is somewhat slow and automation of the process requires a relatively expensive programmable machine.
 Serialization of parts and incorporation of artwork or logos is also possible.

 7. Dot Peen – Related to engraving and scribing machines, dot peen marking systems are programmable machines that strike the product’s surface with a carbide stylus that displaces a small amount of material with each hit.
-Multiple hits form a dot matrix resulting in a low resolution, permanent mark.
-2D bar codes, serial numbers, lot identification or logos are common applications.
+Multiple hits form a dot matrix resulting in a low-resolution, permanent mark.
+2D barcodes, serial numbers, lot identification or logos are common applications.
 This method is relatively slow and can be noisy if the part is allowed to resonate.
 In addition, the mark quality can vary depending on the hardness of the material, support tooling, and stylus wear.

-8. Ink Jet – Very common in high speed packaging lines, ink jet printers require relative motion between the part and the print head to function.
+8. Ink Jet – Very common in high-speed packaging lines, ink jet printers require relative motion between the part and the print head to function.
 As the part and print head pass each other, at a constant rate of speed and distance, droplets of ink are fired from the head’s nozzles, forming a matrix of small dots on the part’s surface.
 These systems are programmable, fast, and suitable for part/lot serialization, but they are also relatively expensive.
 Like all of the methods that utilize paint or ink, the wetted components require diligent maintenance.

 9. Laser – The costs associated with laser marking systems have come down considerably in recent years.
-Using a fiber laser to mark industrial parts has some distinct advantages over other systems.
+Using a fiber laser to mark industrial parts does have some distinct advantages over other systems.
 It is appropriate for metals and plastics, has high resolution, is programmable, and does not require a consumable ink or paint.
 The disadvantages are system cost, laser safety considerations, fume extraction, and issues marking highly reflective surfaces.